 Last Updated on

 You’re probably familiar with the power of conference videography to promote your event.
-And, if your event runs over several days, then you’re probably aware that conference videography is the perfect medium to maintain excitement with live video feeds and interviews.
-But it also helps to think of video as a long term asset that can be used after your event is over.
+And, if your event runs over several days, then you’re probably aware that video content is the perfect medium to maintain excitement with live video feeds and interviews.
+But it also helps to think of video content as a long term assets that can be used after your event is over.
 Keynote speaker videos and testimonials are a prime example of event video content that can bring people back to your website.
-If the content is substantial enough you could introduce a paywall.
+If the content is substantial enough you could event generate income through a video paywall.

 Yet in order to get the maximum use out of your videos you need to know exactly how you are going to use them and plan for it; conference videography should not be an afterthought but an integral part of your event.

 Sure you hire a professional video production team because they’ve done it before and they know what needs to be done to make the videos look professional, but they can only work with the ingredients you provided.
 So it helps to consider some of the fundamental decisions you make about your event that will set the limits to what can be achieved in the editing room.
 Some of these might be obvious and this list is by no means comprehensive, but hopefully it will provide some ideas for making the most out of your conference videography budget.

 If you are wanting a bright, colourful video then organising your event in a hotel conference room with no windows and little space to set up lights is not a good start.
 Maybe you want to turn the keynote presentation into a podcast?
 A small room with poor acoustics and no AV setup is not ideal.
 The venue needs to accommodate the shoot.
 This means: